 Can I volunteer for free entry?

 Heck yeah!
 Our volunteers are a huge important part of Riverine Reunion.
 Volunteer work trade also makes it possible for folks from all economic backgrounds to attend, which is important to us.
 We publish our volunteer application form on our website and Facebook page, usually in October, and leave it open until we have filled all volunteer positions.
 We will contact you if you have been accepted to volunteer at RR.
-Volunteers receive free weekend wristbands and free food wristbands in exchange for completing a volunteer shift.
+Volunteers receive free weekend wristbands in exchange for completing a volunteer shift.
 Volunteer duties may include running the lodge bar & merch shop, kitchen assistance, clean-up, and running door.